Costs, when categorized according to traceability to the product or cost object, can be classified into: (1) direct costs and (2) indirect costs.

 Examples of indirect costs include factory overhead costs, organization-wide advertising, taxes, and other common or joint costs.

-Classify the following costs as (D) direct costs or (ID) indirect costs in relation to a specific product.
+Classify the following costs as (D) direct costs or (I) indirect costs in relation to a specific product.
+Suppose the company produces trousers and shoes.